The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Mass-distance diagrams and formation tracks

-The single-embryo population completely lacks dynamical interactions.
-The only possibility for a planet to change its location is through orbital migration.
-The low- and middle-mass planets (up to a few tens of Earth masses, see Fig.~7 of \paperone) will undergo type~I orbital migration, whose rate is proportional the planet's mass \citep[e.g.,][]{2002ApJTanaka,2014PPVIBaruteau}.
-Thus, the least massive planets (below \SI{1}{\mearth}) will remain close to their original location.
-On the other hand, planets in the range between \num{10} and \SI{e2}{\mearth} migrate the fastest inward.
 Now, in the single-embryo population, this fast migration will only stop under two conditions: 1) when the planet reaches the inner edge of the disc, or 2) when the planet grows sufficiently to open a gap in the disc and switches to type~II migration, which is significantly slower.

 Thus, to avoid being taken to the inner edge, planets must grow rapidly while they are in the \num{10} to \SI{100}{\mearth} range.
 The planets are still in the planet-limited gas accretion regime at this epoch (that is, the attached phase): gas accretion is limited by the ability of the planet to radiate away the gravitational energy gained by accretion of both solids and gas.
 Thus, if the planet is still accreting solids, its ability to bind a large amount of gas is severely limited.
 To be able to undergo runaway gas accretion, the planet must either strongly decrease its solids accretion rate or attain a mass large enough so that cooling (and therefore contraction which allows gas accretion) become efficient, hence being able to accrete gas despite the solids accretion rate remaining large.